 Some Things an Expungement Can Not Accomplish

 As noted above, an expungement may not necessarily prevent the public from finding your old court case files, and the conviction, while showing as a dismissal, will remain in the FBI database.
-Your expungement may or may not allow you own firearms, however if you have a non-violent felony conviction reduced to a misdemeanor, your right to own a firearm could be reinstated.
+Your expungement may or may not allow you to own firearms, however, if you have a non-violent felony conviction reduced to a misdemeanor, your right to own a firearm could be reinstated.
 If you choose to apply for a government-issued license, you will be required to reveal your original conviction and subsequent expungement in your application.
 If your original conviction prohibited you from holding a public office, an expungement cannot change that.
 If you commit another crime, your conviction, even though technically dismissed—may still be considered a “prior” in sentencing determinations.
 Your original conviction may be used by the Florida DMV to suspend or revoke driving privileges, despite your expungement.
 If you are an illegal immigrant, your original conviction can be used by Immigration when considering removal from the country.

 Who Qualifies for a Florida Expungement?

-Before you consider expungement of your criminal record, you must determine whether you meet the Florida qualifications.
+Before you consider the expungement of your criminal record, you must determine whether you meet the Florida qualifications.
 If you can answer “no” to the following questions, then you may be eligible for a Florida expungement or sealing of your records: